samgutentag/safewayClipper/README.md

 # Safeway Coupon Clipper
 ## A Simple tool to learn Selenium and Clip Grocery Coupons!
+---
+### Chrome Driver

+This project relies on the Chrome Driver to perform tasks with Selenium.

-You will need to install ChromeDriver, download link here: [ChromeDriver Download](https://sites.google.com/a/chromium.org/chromedriver/)
+You will need to download the latest [Chrome Driver at this Link](https://sites.google.com/a/chromium.org/chromedriver/downloads)

+Place the downloaded exe file at the root of this project directory or else you wil lneed to modify safewayClipper.py to point to the location you have chosen.

-Most recently tested version is 2.44
+Most recently approved/tested version of the ChromeDriver is 74.0.3729.6

-Be sure to download Operating System Specific Version!